 Kittens will typically have a huge growth spurt at the start of their life, which usually lasts about 8 weeks after birth.
 This is a period of rapid development, where lack of growth is easy to detect and quite concerning.
 If you weigh your kitten every day, you should be able to notice a small daily increase.
 If this is not the case, there could be something wrong.
 We have listed some possible causes further down in this article, so be sure to read those.

-After those first 8 weeks, a kitten will continue to grow (albeit at a slower rate) until it reaches an age of about 12 to 16 months.
-For many breeds, visible growth is completed around this time.
-But this is not always the case.
-Bigger cats such as the Maine Coon and the Ragdoll can take multiple years to reach their full adult size!
+After those first 8 weeks, a kitten will continue to grow (albeit at a slower rate) until the age of about 12 to 16 months.
+For many breeds, visible growth is completed now.
+But this is not always the case!
+Bigger cats such as Maine Coon and Ragdoll can take multiple years to reach their full adult size.

-Even after visible growth has come to a halt, the organs are still growing on the inside!
+Even after visible growth has come to a halt, the organs are still growing on the inside.
 The brain, for instance, will continue to develop for years as cats mature.
-But the outward growth will have slowed to a point where it’s almost impossible to spot a problem, unless you are a trained professional.
+But outward growth will have slowed to a point where it’s almost impossible to spot a problem by an untrained eye.
+This is what makes it difficult to determine.

-Why is my cat so small? – Possible causes for stunted growth
+Why is my cat so small? – Possible solutions for stunted growth

-Beyond breed and posture, there are three main factors that can stunt a cat’s growth.
+If a professional has determined that your cat or kitten is not growing in a healthy manner, you’ll want to tackle the underlying issue as soon as possible.
+Beyond natural variance in breed and posture, there are three main factors that can stunt a cat’s growth.
 If you suspect your kitten or young cat is too small or stopped growing as expected during the first years (with special emphasis on the first 8 weeks, for reasons discussed earlier), here are the three main causes to rule out:

 One of the most common causes for stunted growth is a lack of sufficient building blocks to support growth.
 This doesn’t necessarily mean that you’re not feeding your cat enough food.
 It can also mean that, although you’re offering the right portions, they still don’t contain the right amounts of vital nutrients.